vrettasm/VGPA/README.md

 ### Required packages
 ---

 The recommended version is **Python3.7**.
-The implementation is independent from third-party libraries since all the optimization (SCG) and integration routines (Fwd / Bwd) are custom made.
+The implementation is independent of third-party libraries since all the optimization (SCG) and integration routines (Fwd / Bwd) are custom-made.
 However, you need to have installed basic packages such as:

 >